riscv-mcu/openflashloader/README.md

 **Description**

 This function is called for any Flash operation.
-Mainly used to select functions, disable nuspi hardware mode、set default DIR and read nuspi version.
+Mainly used to select functions, disable nuspi hardware mode、set default DIR.

 **Parameters**